kkoomen/vim-doge/README.md

   destructured properties in a function expression.

-- `omit_redundant_param_types`: Whether or not to omit the `{type}` part of parameters, when the type is known (i.e. typescript).
+- `omit_redundant_param_types`: Whether or not to omit the `{type}` part of parameters and return types when the type is known (i.e. typescript).

 ### PHP